- Advanced Studio – Portfolio (Module/Course/Examination)

 - Master's Thesis / Advanced Studio: Built Heritage & Upcycling (Module/Course/Examination)

-- Advanced Studio Built Heritage & Upcycling: (Dis)Assembly - Reusing Modular Structures for Housing (Project) Stockhammer, Tarsoly, Tarsoly, Zimmerli
+three parts: the documentation of the design project, a theoretical report and a technical report.
+The formal aspects of the thesis and the thesis book are described in the Master's thesis regulations.- Advanced Studio Built Heritage & Upcycling: (Dis)Assembly - Reusing Modular Structures for Housing (Project) Stockhammer, Tarsoly, Stelter, Tarsoly, Zimmerli

 - Technical Report (Lecture / Exercise) Lehner